tongzheng1992/E-FCN/README.md

 Codes for Dempster-Shafer layer, pignistic transformation layer and utility layer are in the file "libs".

-The file "demo.ipynb" provides a demo about how to build, train, and interfere precise and imprecise segmantation with evidential FCN models.
+The file "E-Unet.ipynb" provides a demo about how to build, train, and interfere precise and imprecise segmantation with evidential FCN models.

 The file "weights_zoo" includes the parameters of two trained evidential FCN models that are used in the demo.